OpenSenseAction/poligrain/docs/data_model.md

 required to meet the
 [OPENSENSE OS data format conventions](https://github.com/OpenSenseAction/OS_data_format_conventions).
-Additionally we require `x` and `y` (and `site_0_x`, etc. for line data), which should be projected coordinates, to be present in a `xarray.Dataset`.
-They are used for distance calculations.
+Additionally we require `x` and `y` (and `site_0_x`, etc. for line data), which should be projected coordinates, to be present in a `xarray.Dataset` for certain function that rely on distance calculations (e.g. for finding neighbors) because distance calculations are not correct when done with lon-lat in degrees.
 We provide a simple function to do the projection, but the user is free to choose which projection to use.
 Since we use the projected coordinates for distance calculation, it should preserve distances as good as possible in the region of interest.

 ## Point data